yqren2005/DS_Projects/Spark/Word_Count/README.md

+## Word count in Scala
+1) without Spark
-Word count using Dataset API and RDD API
+2) with Spark, using Dataset API and RDD API